tobbelindberg/GitHub-Example-App/README.md

 For dependency injection.

 ### [BindingCollectionAdapter](https://github.com/evant/binding-collection-adapter)
-This libary goes hand in hand with data binding where you pretty much never have to make your own adapters again.
+This library goes hand in hand with data binding where you pretty much never have to make your own adapters again.

 ### Apache Commons Lang
 It contains a `HashCodeBuilder` that is very convenient to use when you wanna ensure unique ids for your adapters.